 When marking in stone, or using paint on a wood plank, a counting system which necessitates erasure of the symbols to increase the count is highly undesirable.
 For instance, if one uses Arabic numerals, one would start with the symbol "1", then as the second incidence occurs, one has to erase the "1" from the stone, and write a new symbol, in this case the symbol "2", and so on.
 But with a tally mark system, one only needs to add a new mark at the next location to increase the count.
-The advantage we wish to focus on relates to the lack of having to erase previous symbols to increase the count.
+No erasures are needed.